Mason Crosby: Personal life

 Crosby graduated in December 2006 from the University of Colorado, majoring in communication.
 He attended Georgetown High School in Texas, where he played football and soccer.
-He is a Houston Astros fan and an avid golfer.
+He is a Houston Astros and Liverpool F.C. fan and an avid golfer.
 Mason's father, Jim, was a running back in college for the UTEP Miners and graduated from Texas Tech.
 Crosby married Molly (née Ackerman) on June 28, 2008.
-They have three children.
+They have five children.

 Crosby is a Christian, who has spoken about his faith by saying, "I think He helps me knowing that kicking is what I do, not who I am.
 It's not everything that I am.
 I can escape knowing that my relationship with Christ is what carries me.
 I'm always reading in the Proverbs and Psalms to relax my mind before we play.
 I know that God cares for me all the time regardless of any outcome here."

 Crosby is a supporter of Compassion International and their "Fill the Stadium" initiative.